A Redmond Story: The Solution for Erin's Cinchy Horse

 What Causes Girthiness in Horses?

 Is it an ill-fitting saddle, behavior issues, or a case of digestive pain, like Erin's mare Patches, that causes a horse to become aversive to tacking up?
 Each horse's situation is unique.
-However, this Journal of Equine Veterinary Science study concluded that girthiness is a common sign of gastric ulcers in horses, and ulcers should be ruled out first when dealing with a saddle-sensitive horse.
-Of 37 girthy horses evaluated at the University of California, Davis, the study found 12 were diagnosed with equine ulcers.
+However, this Journal of Equine Veterinary Science study concluded that girthiness may be a sign of gastric ulcers.
+Of 37 gastric horses evaluated at the University of California, Davis, the study found 12 were diagnosed with equine ulcers.
 Others had orthopedic problems, ill-fitting saddles, or various internal diseases that contributed to cinchy behavior.

 BUY NOW